 What are some DIY alternatives to proctoring?

-- One-on-one mini-oral exam: In addition to an unproctored exam, schedule individual 15 minute virtual interviews to review a particular question or topic.
+In addition to an unproctored exam, schedule individual 15-minute virtual interviews to review a particular question or topic.

-- Restructuring the course to instead employ unproctored, lower stakes testing: breaking up exams into several low stakes tests may act as a mild deterrent to cheating given that the efforts to game the system must now be applied to many assessments instead of a single high stakes exam.
+Breaking up exams into several low-stakes tests may act as a mild deterrent to cheating given that the efforts to game the system must now be applied to many assessments instead of a single high-stakes exam.
 In addition, many institutions are considering going to a pass/fail grading system for courses impacted by the COVID-19 outbreak.